ulmi/QField-docs/documentation/how-to/authentication.en.md

 !![widgets](../assets/images/oauth2_export_config.png)

 When prompted for a password, leave it blank.
-You will be warned that she might be leaking sensitive information.
+You will be warned that you might be leaking sensitive information.
 In the case of OAuth2 configurations, it is safe to do so.

-Once you have exported the authentication configuration to an XML file, she copies that file onto the device(s) running QField.
+Once you have exported the authentication configuration to an XML file, copy that file onto the device(s) running QField.
 The file has to be copied to the devices `<drive>:/Android/data/ch.opengis.qfield/files/QField/auth/` QField directory.
 The `/QField/auth/` path is created when first launching QField.